JayL33z/CTF/THM: CMesS/README.md

 <img width="727" height="534" alt="image" src="https://github.com/user-attachments/assets/2061ac0f-2139-4552-b770-8588dd73677c" />

-From above screenshot, under the context of *www-data*, a download is initiated from the attacker's machine for the script *linpeas.sh*.
-And then add execution permission.
+From above screenshot, under the context of *www-data*, a download is initiated from the attacker's machine for the script tool LinPEAS - Linux Privilege Escalation Awesome Script (https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS).
+And then add execution permission to this script that is named "*linpeas.sh*".
 This script is to automate enumeration for attack vectors to escalate privilege.

 Run the script using command: ```./linpeas.sh``` <br>